cantino/ideamachine/README.txt

     projectsuggest.com
     whatshouldicreate.com

 If you build one of these, let me know!
-I have a somewhat working example online at <a href="http://ideamachine.heroku.com/">ideamachine.heroku.com</a>